 - Simple operation permits readings independent of the operator's skill.

-- Test is made by simply applying pressure to the handles until "bottom" is felt.
+- Test is made by simply putting pressure to the handles until "bottom" is felt.

 - Easy-to-read dial indicator with 20 graduations permits use of the tester as "go" and "no-go" gauge.